-Then: Your coverage ends on the last day of the month for which your employer is required to contribute to UNITE HERE HEALTH.
+Then: Your coverage ends on the last day of the month for which your employer has an obligation to make contributions to UNITE HERE HEALTH.

 You should always stay informed about your union's negotiations and how these negotiations may affect your eligibility for benefits.